MOxUnit/MOdox/README.md

 ### Writing documentation tests
 Documentation tests can be defined in the help section of a Matlab / Octave .m file.
 The help section of a function "foo" is the text shown when running "help foo".

-Documentation tests must be placed in a section called "Examples".
-Subsequent lines, if indented (by being prefixed by more whitespace than the "Examples" line), are used to construct documentation tests.
+Documentation tests must be placed in an example section starting with a header that consists of exactly one of the strings "Example", "Examples", "Example:" or "Examples:" (optionally surrounded by whitespace).
+Subsequent lines, if indented (by being prefixed by more whitespace than the example header), are used to construct documentation tests.
 The examples section ends when the indentation is back to the original level.
 Multiple test sections can be defined by separating them by whitespace.
 Each tests contains one or more Matlab epxressions, and one or more lines containing expected output.
 Expected output is prefixed by "%|| 2"; this ensures that documentation tests can be run by using copy-pasting code fragments.
 If a potential test section does not have expected output, then it is ignored (and not used to construct a test).

 In the following example, a file "foo.m" defines two documentation tests: